 Employees also pay Class 1 National Insurance contributions on their earnings above the threshold.
 The rates used to calculate employees' and employers' National Insurance contributions differ, but the total combined charge typically represents a rate of more than 20% on earnings above the threshold.

-Employers can claim an Employment Allowance, which means that eligible businesses will receive a reduction on their employer's National Insurance Contributions (NICs) each time they run their payroll.
+Employers can claim an Employment Allowance, which means that eligible businesses will receive a reduction on their employer's National Insurance contributions (NICs) each time they run their payroll.
 The allowance reduces the amount of NICs payable until the allowance has been used up.
-The allowance is £4,000 since April 2020 (previously £3,000).
+The allowance is £5,000 from April 2022 (previously £3,000).

 The allowance is simple to claim using payroll software.
 Each time you submit an employment payment summary to HMRC simply select 'Yes' in the 'Employer Allowance Indicator' field as part of your PAYE real time reporting.

 The different rates of National Insurance contributions can mean you will pay less if you are self-employed rather than an employee of your own company.

 If you operate as a company, you may be able to draw money in the form of dividends.
-Tax and National Insurance is not payable on dividend income up to the dividend allowance threshold of £2,000.
-Dividend income over the initial allowance is subject to tax (7.5% for basic rate tax payers, 32.5% for higher rate payers and 38.1% for additional rate payers).
+Tax and National Insurance is not payable on dividend income up to the dividend allowance threshold of £1,000 in 2023/24.
+Dividend income over the initial allowance is subject to tax (8.75% for basic rate tax payers, 33.75% for higher rate payers and 39.35% for additional rate payers).
 But special anti-avoidance rules mean that in some circumstances payments like this are taxable (and subject to National Insurance contributions) in the same way as employment income.